Kaimakli

 Kaimakli (Καϊμακλί [kaimaˈkli]; Kaymaklı or Büyük Kaymaklı [ˈbyjyc kajmakˈɫɯ]) is a large northeastern suburb of Nicosia, Cyprus.
 Since 1968, it belongs to the Municipality of Nicosia.
 Its population in 2011 was 11,564.
+The neighbourhood is divided by the green line, with the northern part of the suburb Kuchuk Kaimakli / Omorfita (Greek: Ομορφίτα [omorˈfita]; Turkish: Küçük Kaymaklı [cyˈtʃyc kajmakˈɫɯ]) lying in the north of the green line.

 Etymology

-Kaimakli derives from the Turkish kaymak whose basic meaning is cream, especially clotted cream, and, by extension, the best of something.
+Kaimakli derives from the Turkish word "kaymak" which means clotted cream, and by extension, the name of the neighbourhood literally means "with clotted cream".
 The term also applies to the froth on top of a cup of Turkish coffee.
 Rupert Gunnis states that the suburb took its name from a farm that produced clotted cream.

+The neighbourhood is divided into two different namesake areas alongside the division with the Green Line, with the part of the neighbourhood in the north, being called Küçük Kaymakli, with Küçük meaning small in Turkish, while Büyük Kaymakli, with Beuyuk or Büyük meaning large remains under the administration of the Republic of Cyprus.
+These qualifiers were used to differentiate Omorfita/Küçük Kaymaklı from a nearby village which was also known as Kaimakli.

 History

 Kaimakli has two churches, Saint Barbara's and Archangel Michael's, which was also a cemetery.
 In St. Barbara there are some interesting old icons, e.g. one of Virgin Mary dated back to 1763.

 In the 19th and 20th Century the inhabitants of Kaimakli where famed for their building and labouring skills.
 In 1878 when the British arrived, they found that the Venetians had diverted the river Pediaios north of the city, but the old riverbed still ran through the centre, creating an open sewer and rubbish dump, which sometimes flooded into the surrounding streets.
 In 1881 the riverbed was covered, the municipality offered ownership of the area covered to labourers prepared to undertake the work.
 Much of it was done by builders from Kaimakli who thus built Hermes Street.
 Many of the shops built were then given to builders as a reward for their labour.